 The anchor text you use for a link should provide at least a basic idea of what the page linked to is about.
 Aim for short but descriptive text, usually a few words or a short phrase.
 Make it easy for users to distinguish between regular text and the anchor text of your links.

 Your content becomes less useful if users miss the links or accidentally click them.
 You may usually think about linking in terms of pointing to outside websites, but paying more attention to the anchor text used for internal links can help users and the search engines navigate your site better.

 While most of the links to your site will be gained gradually as people discover your content through search or other ways and link to it, the search engines understand that you’d like to let others know about the hard work you’ve put into your content.

-Effectively promoting your new content will lead to faster discovery and website traffic by those who are interested in the same subject.
+Effectively promoting your new content with the help of services like Sirlinksalot will lead to faster discovery and website traffic by those who are interested in the same subject.
 However, as with most areas of SEO, taking these recommendations to an extreme could actually harm the reputation of your site.